Moonrise Kingdom: Casting

 The crew scheduled a substantial amount of time for casting the Sam and Suzy characters.
 Anderson expressed apprehension about the process saying, "there's no movie, if we don't find the perfect kids".
 The auditions took eight months at different schools.
 Anderson chose Jared Gilman finding him "immediately funny" thanks to his glasses and long hair, and for his voice and personality at the audition.
 Kara Hayward was cast because she read from the screenplay and spoke naturally as if it was real life.
 Hayward had seen Anderson's 2001 The Royal Tenenbaums and interpreted Suzy as having a secretive nature, similar to that of Margot played by Gwyneth Paltrow.
 All the child actors were novices.
 Anderson believed they had never even auditioned before.
 He put the successful candidates through months-long rehearsals.
 He assigned Hayward book reading, and had Gilman practice scouting skills.
 Although Anderson could not envision one young auditioner, Lucas Hedges, as Sam, he felt the boy was talented enough to be given an important role and cast him as Redford.

 Bill Murray and Jason Schwartzman were regular actors in Anderson's filmography.
 Schwartzman said he accepted the role of Cousin Ben without asking for a larger part, because in his experience Anderson always planned thoroughly what was best for his films, including casting characters.
 Unlike Murray and Schwartzman, Bruce Willis, Edward Norton, Frances McDormand and Tilda Swinton had not worked with Anderson.
 Journalist Jacob Weisberg characterized them as "the ensemble cast".
 While Anderson said that he wrote the part of Captain Sharp imagining the deceased James Stewart playing him, he thought Willis could be the "iconic policeman" once the screenplay was completed.
 Willis said he had seen all of Anderson's films and was interested in collaborating with the director.
 Anderson also hoped Norton would play Scout Master Ward, commenting, "he was somebody who I thought of as a scoutmaster ...
 He looks like he has been painted by Norman Rockwell."
-In June 2011, it was reported Harvey Keitel joined the cast after most of the other principal actors.
+Harvey Keitel joined the cast in June 2011.